 Their diet consists of seeds, bird eggs, and nuts, as well as insects and flowers and they, spend most of their lives in the trees in the top canopy level.

 This is the smallest, the rarest, and the most endangered species of monkey from Costa Rica and can be seen in Manuel Antonio National Park and in the Osa Peninsula and Golfo Dolce located in the Southern Pacific.

-Book a few nights in the area around Manuel Antonio Park at the beautiful hotel Arenas del Mar Beachfront and Rainforest Resort as it is located right on the beach, close to the national park and you can spot wildlife even from your room.
+Book a few nights in the area around Manuel Antonio Park at the beautiful hotel Arenas Del Mar Beachfront Manuelanton Costa Rica as it is located right on the beach, close to the national park and you can spot wildlife even from your room.

 Definitely, Osa Peninsula is the best place to spot the monkeys from Costa Rica, while Corcovado National Park is the only park from the whole country where you can spot all 4 species of these monkeys.

 Include in your Costa Rican holiday at least one day trip in one of the many protected areas from the country and prepare yourself for amazing wild encounters.